AsahiLinux/docs/Partitioning-cheatsheet.md

 ## If everything goes wrong

-Apple Silicon machines cannot be bricked, but they can be rendered completely unbootable if you break your System Recovery.
+Apple Silicon machines cannot be bricked, but they can be rendered unbootable if you break your System Recovery.
 To fix this, you will need to connect another machine to it and use a special DFU recovery procedure to restore it via USB.
 If you have another Mac handy (Intel works), follow Apple's [official documentation](https://support.apple.com/guide/apple-configurator-2/revive-or-restore-a-mac-with-apple-silicon-apdd5f3c75ad/mac).
 If you don't, you can use [idevicerestore](https://github.com/libimobiledevice/idevicerestore) instead.
 Here's a quick [guide](https://tg.st/u/idevicerestore_quickstart.txt) for that.

+If you broke your OS recovery, you might find yourself in a boot loop.
+If this happens, shut down the machine, then boot with a quick *double-tap-hold* of the power button (tap, release, press and hold).
+If you're on a laptop, you might find you can't actually force a shutdown from the boot loop.
+If this happens, count three seconds from the point where the Apple logo disappears during a loop cycle, then do the double tap.
+This should get you into System Recovery and you can fix things from there without a full DFU flash.

 ## Physical disk layout on Apple Silicon